Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Methods

 \subsection{Binary classification models}

-Given the dichotomous nature of dependent variables, I employ five binary classification ML models (for details of the five ML models below, see: \citealp{hastie09,hastie15} and for its implementation: \citealp{pedregosa11,raschka19}), for the two dichotomous dependent variables (level 0-level 1 and level 1-level 2).
-Each model was trained using the stratified $K$-fold (5 folds) method and train-test split of 80\%-20\% of the data so that to ensure the data is balanced within each fold within this undersampling strategy.
+Given the dichotomous nature of dependent variables (level 0-level 1 and level 1-level 2), we employ five binary classification ML models (for details see: \citealp{hastie09,hastie15} and for their implementation: \citealp{pedregosa11,raschka19}).
+Each model was trained using the stratified $K$-fold (5 folds) method and train-test split of 80\%-20\% of the data so that to ensure the data is balanced within each fold.
 Each model was optimised using different hyperparameters setup and the application of grid search to find the top performing model version among each type of model.
-Below, I briefly describe each of the five ML models employed.
+Below, we briefly describe each ML model employed.